vitali-fedulov/imagehash/README.md

 # Large scale image similarity search (Golang)

-This package is a fast and RAM-friendly hash-table-based image comparison tool **for large image collections** (thousands and more).
+This is a fast and RAM-friendly hash-table-based image comparison package **for large image collections** (thousands and more).
 Resized and near-duplicate images can be found with it.

 When numBuckets parameter is low (~4), the package is a **rough pre-filtering first step**.
 Then the **second precise step** is needed with [images4](https://github.com/vitali-fedulov/images4) on the image set produced in the first step.
 This 2 step sequence (imagehash > images4) is necessary, because direct one-to-all comparison with images4 might be slow for very large image collections.
 For small image sets it is OK to skip the first step altogether.